We aim to deliver an art education that is a broad and exciting experience for every pupil.

 The Art Department benefits from having excellent accommodation.
 It is located in its own building, Hartley House.
 There are four large, well-equipped studios spread over two floors, all benefiting from excellent natural light.
 One studio provides very generous personal spaces and is used purely for A level pupils.
 In addition to the practical studio spaces, we have a digital media suite.

 TRIPS AND VISITS

-We are proud of the achievement of our pupils at both GCSE and A level and some have continued to study at some of the most prestigious Art establishments in Europe, such as The Slade School of Art, Glasgow School of Art and Goldsmiths University.
+We are proud of the achievement of our pupils at both GCSE and A level and some have continued to study at some of the most prestigious Art establishments in Europe.